Schwenkfelder Church: History

-Schwenkfelder Church has remained small.
+The Schwenkfelder Church has remained small.
 As of 2024, there are four congregations in southeastern Pennsylvania.
 All of these bodies are within a fifty-mile radius of Philadelphia: one in the city itself, and one each in East Norriton, Palm, and Worcester.

-The Schwenkfelder Church meets annually at a Spring General Conference.
-Sometimes Conferences are also held in the fall.
+The Schwenkfelders meet each year to remember their migration to America on the Sunday closest to September 24.
+It is the longest running continuous running thanksgiving service in America and is held at one of the Schwenkfelder churches.
+They also meet on the first Saturday of February for Christian Education at the Schwenkfelder Library and Heritage Center in Pennsburg, PA.
+On the first Sunday in June, they meet for historic worship at the Salford Meeting House in Lower Salford Township.

 Characteristics

 The Church teaches that the Bible is the source of Christian theology.
 Schwenckfeld drew his theology from the Old Testament and New Testament, and it agrees with the Apostles' Creed, the Nicene Creed, and the Confession of Chalcedon.

 The Church also recognizes the wisdom of church fathers, particularly those from the Eastern Church and Augustine.
 Schwenckfeld emphasized the inner work of the Holy Spirit, conversion (which he called the rebirth), and the new man.

 The Church also continues his belief that the Lord's Supper is a spiritual partaking representing the body and blood of Christ in open communion.
 Adult baptism and both infant baptism and consecration of infants is practiced depending on the church.

 Adult members are also received into church membership through transfer of memberships from other churches and denominations.
 Their ecclesiastical tradition is congregational with an ecumenical focus.
 The Schwenkfelder churches recognize the right of the individual in decisions such as public service, armed combat, etc. Individual, autonomous congregations select ministers by a self-regulated search process.
 Ministers and church representatives gather regularly in the Schwenkfelder Ministerium, managing the church through congregational government.

-Schwenkfeldian theology fits broadly within the parameters of Reformed theology today.
+Schwenkfelder theology fits broadly within the parameters of Reformed theology today.
 Each congregation remains autonomous in theology and practice.
 Historic statements of faith inherited by the Christian Church as a whole, including the Apostles' Creed and other scriptural foundations, remain the best representative statement of Schwenkfeldian theology.

+Later Schwenkfelder theology also exhibits significant correspondence to the Pietists.
+This can be seen in the parallels to the writings of Pietists such as Philipp Jakob Spener.